jimsalterjrs/homebrew-router/OpenVPN README.md

-# creating certificates on the server
+# Setting up an OpenVPN server

-    cd /etc/openvpn/
-    cp -a /usr/share/easy-rsa/* /etc/openvpn/
+    apt update ; apt install openvpn easy-rsa cp -a /usr/share/easy-rsa/* /etc/openvpn/

-This gets you the Certificate Authority management tools where you need them.
-(If you don't have this directory, apt install easy-rsa.)
+This puts the Certificate Authority management tools (from the easy-rsa package) where you need them.

     nano /etc/openvpn/vars

 Replace the stuff in vars with appropriate values for your organization.
 Pay special attention to KEY_SIZE, KEY_EXPIRE, and CA_EXPIRE.
 The rest are just human-readable fluff.

+    cd /etc/openvpn/
     source ./vars
     ./clean-all